 Before the procedure took place, the team of surgeons at the Sant Joan de Déu Hospital in Barcelona, Spain, first printed a perfect 3D replica of the tumor.
 This was the “practice dummy” that they used to tackle every single step of the operation.

-Neuroblastoma is a rather tricky type of cancer to treat, because the tumors always grow around and within blood vessels and arteries.
-Often, the risk of causing further injury to the patient is just as high should a treatment call for the removal of the tumors.
+Neuroblastoma is a rather tricky type of cancer to treat because the tumors always grow around and within blood vessels and arteries.
+Often, the risk of causing further injury to the patient is just as high should a treatment called for the removal of the tumors.

 But because the surgeon team had a chance to practice with 3D printed replicas of the real thing, they were able to collect all of the information they needed to systematically remove the tumor without causing injury to the surrounding blood vessels.